VISU_PERS_MONROE_HD_010425

 LIQUIDITE_1

-Portfolio rotation: reinvestment of capital into assets generating an IRR of around 15%.
+Portfolio rotation: reinvestment of capital into assets generating a double-digit IRR.

 Third-party private asset management